celtan/celtan.github.io/_posts/2021-06-19-gitpages-with-jekyll-minimal-mistakes.md

   - minimal mistakes
 ---

-This is a very simplistic guide to setting up my own personal blog using github pages.
+This is a dummies guide to setting up my own personal blog using github pages.
 As a GitHub user you do have one free "user" website which will live at https://username.github.io

-Some assumptions:

-1. Using a mac; This has been tested on Big Sur 11.4 with an Apple M1 Chip
-2. Ability to use homebrew and Git

-## Mac Setup
+## Setting up your local environment on your Mac

 A prerequisite to installing Jekyll is Homebrew and Ruby.